kocevanatalia/task-manager-pro/README.md

 # 📝 Task Manager Pro

-A modern and interactive task manager built with React.
+A modern and interactive task management application built with React.
 This app allows users to create, edit, organize, and track tasks efficiently with a clean UI and useful productivity features.

+---
+## 🎯 Project Evolution
+This project is an improved version of a previous task manager built with vanilla JavaScript.
+It focuses on better structure, scalability, and user experience using React.

 ---